-An advocate for responsible development, the SLNA promotes public and pedestrian safety, organises events and celebrations, and champions our neighbourhood's interests with all levels of government.
+The SLNA's strength is its voice.
+An advocate for responsible development and preservation of heritage, the SLNA promotes a sense of community, encourages participation in events and celebrations and champions our neighbourhood's interests by building relationships with local businesses, institutions and with all levels of government.

-This neighbourhood is a mixed-income, ethnically diverse residential and commercial community adjoining the Central Business District.
+The St. Lawrence neighbourhood -- containing the oldest neighbourhood in the (now) City of Toronto, dating from 1793 -- is a mixed-income, ethnically diverse residential and commercial community adjoining the Central Business District.
 It extends from Queen Street East south to the rail corridor and from Yonge Street east to Parliament Street.

-St. Lawrence includes the ten original blocks of the Town of York.
+St. Lawrence includes the ten original blocks of the Town of York, bounded by George, Front, Adelaide and Berkeley.
 The many low-rise yellow and red brick buildings in this 19th century core lend the neighbourhood a distinctive historic character.
-The part of St. Lawrence clustered around The Esplanade and constructed in the late 20th century contains a family-friendly, mixed income residential neighbourhood that combines low-rent and subsidized rental accommodation with co-ops, condominiums and individually owned homes.
+The southern part of St. Lawrence clustered around The Esplanade and constructed in the late 20th century contains a family-friendly, mixed income residential neighbourhood that combines low-rent and subsidized rental accommodation with co-ops, condominiums and individually owned homes.